 Understanding your soil

 Biological farming systems are based on sustainable, ecological soil management practices which maintain and replenish soil fertility by providing optimum conditions for soil biological activity.
-The starting point for this is a full soil analysis which measures true fertility, chemistry balance and physical soil problems.
+The starting point for this is a full soil analysis.
 The aim is to “feed the soil and the soil will feed the plant” but this can only happen in a balanced biologically active soil.